 Our report is made solely to the Company's members, as a body, in accordance with section 391 of the Companies Act 2014.
 Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members, as a body, for our audit work, for this report.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members, as a body, for our audit work, for this report, or for the opinions we have formed.

-Roger Wallace

-for and on behalf of
+Roger Wallace for and on behalf of